thecarp/dactyl-keyboard/doc/options-main.md

 # General configuration options

-Each heading in this document represents a recognized configuration key in the main body of a YAML file for a DMOTE variant.
+Each heading in this document represents a recognized configuration key in [YAML files for the DMOTE application](configuration.md).

 Other documents cover special sections of this one in more detail.

 ## Table of contents
 - Section <a href="#user-content-keys">`keys`</a>